 These dogs are an extremely rare dog breed, but can still be found in their original region.
 Historians speculate that the Tangkhul Hui descended from Myanmar dogs centuries ago.
 However, Indian mythology says they evolved from Asiatic black bears.

 The eerie resemblance of the muzzles between the two animals is probably responsible for this Indian folklore.
-While the Tangkhul Hui is an endangered species, several villages in the Urkhul district are joining forces to repopulate this breed.
+And while the Tangkhul Hui is an endangered species, several villages and enthusiasts in the Urkhul district are joining forces to repopulate this breed.

 - In terms of physical appearance, the Tangkhul Hui is said to vary a lot due to constant cross-breeding with western dog breeds.